THIS POST MAY CONTAIN COMPENSATED LINKS. LEARN MORE ON MY DISCLOSURE PAGE

 The Disney Dream was launched in 2011 followed in 2012 by the Disney Fantasy.
 These ships are known as the Dream Class and are much larger than the Classic ships.
 They can hold up to 4.000 passengers and 1,450 crew members.

-Even though each Disney cruise ship is very different there are certain things which are very similar to each design.
+Even though each Disney cruise ship is very different there are certain things that are very similar to each design.

 On all the Disney Cruise ships the first two decks are stateroom decks with inside and outside cabins.
 The third and fourth decks have the restaurants, bars, and the Walt Disney Theatre.
 Deck 5 has the Kids Clubs and the movie theater.
 Decks 6, 7 and 8 are all passenger decks.